No Cold War Statement on the War Without End

 The human spirit is far too strong to be vanquished by tormenters.
 It uses every avenue, as you should, to refuse a world in which this history of war without end determines our future.

-The United States capitalism has imposed war upon war on the planet for 90% of its existence since 1776 – only pausing for a few years in its early period.
-Almost all these wars have been wars of choice by the United States government, often taking place very far from the US mainland (the war in the Philippines and in Vietnam took place 13,000 kms away).
-These wars resulted in the death of tens of millions of civilians, with horrendous weaponry used (including nuclear bombs on Japan and chemical weapons on Vietnam and Iraq).
+The capitalist United States has imposed war upon war on the planet for over 90% of its existence since 1776 – only pausing for a few years in its early period.
+Almost all these wars have been wars of choice, often taking place very far from the US mainland (the wars in the Philippines and Vietnam took place 13,000 km away).
+These wars resulted in the deaths of tens of millions of civilians, with horrendous weaponry used (including nuclear bombs in Japan and chemical weapons in Vietnam and Iraq).
 Forty-five men have been president of the United States.
-All of them have entangled their country in a foreign war or a war against people on the land being settled, particularly Native Americans, enslaved Africans and immigrants.
-This belligerent habit has discarded US law (particularly the War Powers Resolution of 1975) and, by default, has permitted US presidents to use their massive military power against the planet.
+All of them have entangled their country in a foreign war or a war against people on the land being settled, particularly Native Americans, enslaved Africans, and immigrants.
+This belligerent habit has discarded US law (particularly the War Powers Resolution of 1973) and, by default, has permitted US presidents to use their massive military power against the planet.

 These five wars are related to each other, being part of the US-driven imperialism that has begun to shape the planet (we are aware of other wars, in Myanmar, Sudan, and Ukraine, for example, but those will be for another statement).
 Unable to drive an agenda to recover its declined economic power and the rise of the Global South (particularly China), the United States has shifted its focus to its military force.
 But even here, the United States finds that it can destroy infrastructure and kill civilians, but it cannot seem to subdue nations politically.
 Each of these countries stands tall.
 None of them are willing to surrender.